acook/lister/README.markdown

 ### It's magic!

 What sets Lister apart from standard `ls` is that it's magic!
-I mean, it's libMagic.
+I mean it's `libMagic`.
 It guesses the type of the file by its "magic number" or file contents instead of just by file extension.

 ### It's colorful!